biobricks/rpc-multistream/README.md

 * encoding
 * objectMode

-or you must set explicit to true.
+or you must set explicit to true (the default).
 Setting explicit to true will cost more bandwidth since each call will include stream options even if they match your defaults.

 The streams returns by async callbacks are currently all duplex streams, no matter if the original stream on the remote side was only a read or write stream.